hg13bs/hg13bs/README.md

 ### Hi there!

-I'm a goofy person who does well goofy things, Currently translating palera1n's jailbreak loader, If you are looking for an arabic translator, You can contact me below.
+I'm a goofy person who does well goofy things.

 ### Contact